Season in Salzburg (1952 film)

 Season in Salzburg (Saison in Salzburg) is a 1952 Austrian musical film directed by Ernst Marischka and starring Johanna Matz, Adrian Hoven, and Walter Müller.
 It is based on the operetta Season in Salzburg by Fred Raymond, Kurt Feltz and Max Wallner.

-It depicts a number of misunderstandings during the musical season in Salzburg.
+Synopsis

+During the musical season in Salzburg a number of misunderstandings occur, leading up to a happy ending for everyone involved.